Higgigamer19/pve-ww/README.md

 ## 2. NFS Configuration

 Warewulf manages NFS for the cluster.
 Definitions can be found in `/opt/warewulf/etc/warewulf/warewulf.conf`.
 These nfs shares won't be satisfactory for what we're doing.
-If using a storage appliance or other node for NFS storage, add the following lines to `/etc/exports`, if you plan on using the warewulf node, append the changes to `/opt/warewulf/share/warewulf/overlays/host/rootfs/etc/exports.ww`
+If using a storage appliance or other node for NFS storage, add the following lines to `/etc/exports` on that box, if you plan on using the warewulf node, append the changes to `/opt/warewulf/share/warewulf/overlays/host/rootfs/etc/exports.ww`

 ```exports
 "/desired/path/to/node/states"\